WILL MY DOG LIKE SOCIALIZING WITH OTHER DOGS?

 WHAT ARE YOUR DROP-OFF AND PICK-UP TIMES?

-Our hours are Monday through Friday 7:00am to 6:00pm.
-Established clients may drop off their dogs between 7:00am and 10:00am.
-New clients must drop off between 7:00am and 9:00am.
+Our hours are Monday through Friday 6:30am to 6:00pm.
+Established clients may drop off their dogs between 6:30am and 10:00am.
+New clients must drop off at their appointment time and will be scheduled between 7:00am and 9:00am.
 No dogs are allowed to drop off after 10:00am.
 You may pick-up your pet at anytime before 6:00pm, but typically clients pick-up between 4:00pm and 6:00pm.
 If you can’t make it by 6:00pm during the week, we will can check them out at 6:30pm for $15.
 If you can't make it by 6:30, you will have to let them board at the current rate.

 DO YOU OFFER DAYCARE OR EXTENDED HOURS ON THE WEEKEND?

-We are open Monday through Friday 7:00am-6:00pm, Saturday 8:00-10:00am (pick up and drop off only), and closed Sundays.
-We do offer a after hours pickup on the weekend.
-You can pick up at 5:00pm on Saturday, or at 10:00 or at 5:00 on Sunday for a fee of $15.
+We are open Monday through Friday 6:30am - 6:00pm, Saturday 8:00am - 10:00am (pick up and drop off only), and closed Sundays but we do offer an after hours pickup on the weekend.
+You can pick up at 5:00pm on Saturday, or at 10:00am or at 5:00pm on Sunday for a fee of $15.
 At this time, we do not offer daycare on the weekends.

 I'VE PICKED UP BEFORE AND IT SEEMED LOUD FROM THE BARKING AND A LITTLE CHAOTIC.
 IS IT ALWAYS LIKE THAT?